shanank/spring-boot-rest-api-postgresql/ReadMe.md

-## This is a maven spring boot application
+## This is a maven spring boot application with an integration to postgreSql DB

 #### Maven Commands
 * To clean build the app - mvn clean build